iVis-at-Bilkent/syblars/README.md

 <a href="https://syblars.herokuapp.com"><img src="https://www.cs.bilkent.edu.tr/~ivis/images/demo1.png" height=42px></a>
 </p>

-## Setup the server
+## Setup of a service

-In order to deploy and run a local instance of the server, please follow the steps below:
+In order to deploy and run a local instance of the service, please follow the steps below:

 ### Installation
 ```